chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 And important distinction to make is that the downloaded configuration file is being used internally by the Chef Infra Client as temporary state.

-To download and parse a JSON file and render it in a template it makes sense to eagerly download the file in compile time:
+To download and parse a JSON file and render it in a template, it makes sense to eagerly download the file in compile time:

 ``` ruby